baumanab/Udacity_MachineLearningEngineer_ND/projects/smartcab/smartcab/q_learn.md

 - Success rate is measured as successes/round (number of successes normalized by rounds)
 - The best success rates (79%) corresponds [alpha: 0.10, gamma: 0.90, epsilon: 0.50 ]
-- Most other condtiions are in the range of 66 - 72%
+- Most other conditions are in the range of 66 - 72%
 - The worst performing conditions had rates of 39 and 58%, respectively corresponding to
     + [alpha: 0.10, gamma: 0.90, epsilon: 0.10 ]
     + [alpha: 0.25, gamma: 0.90, epsilon: 0.10 ]